codelv/asyncqtpy/README.rst

     :target: https://anaconda.org/conda-forge/asyncqtpy
     :alt: Conda Version

-**IMPORTANT: This project is unmaintained.
-Use other alternatives such as https://github.com/CabbageDevelopment/qasync**

 ``asyncqtpy`` is an implementation of the ``PEP 3156`` event-loop with Qt.
 This package is a fork of ``asyncqt`` updated to use qtpy and 3.9+ type hints.